amabilyalbino/secure-auth-storage/README.md

 >**User password** *hashed*: a47ef47e8d5bd2852ef74bc1a0f8f0e38c1fa4c7aa9bd80f5b41bffbdd460a37

 > [!IMPORTANT]
-> However, using hashing alone is not secure enough — If two users pick the same password like “123456789”, the hash for this users will be the same.
+> However, using hashing alone is not secure enough, if two users pick the same password, the hash for this users will be the same.
 This makes hash collisions more likely for identical passwords.
 >
 >Attackers can use precomputed tables (like rainbow tables) or brute-force methods to reverse common hashes.
 That’s why secure implementations also use **salt**, **pepper**, and **iterations** to strengthen the hash.

+### What is Salting?

+Salting is the process of adding a unique, randomly generated value (called a salt) to each user's password before hashing it.
+This ensures that even if two users choose the same password, their stored hashes will be different.

+Salting protects against:
+- **Rainbow table attacks** (precomputed hashes of common passwords)

+- **Hash collisions** for users with identical passwords

+So basically, it’s a **random value** that we **generate** and **attach to the password before hashing**.

+**1. Generate a unique salt** *( I will explain later how )*

+A cryptographically random byte string is generated for *each user*.

+Example of a salt string:

+> "xyz789randomSalt"

+This is just a random string, it should be different for every *single user*.

+**2. Combine password and salt**

+The password and salt are combined — not by merging them as text, but during hashing.
+The salt is used as part of the hashing process, not just glued onto the password.

+**3. Hash the combination**

+>**→ Output hash:** "a47ef47e8d5bd2852ef74bc1a0f8f0e38c1fa4c7aa9bd80f5b41bffbdd460a37"

+So the salt isn’t hashed by itself, it’s part of the password input before hashing.
+It simply makes each hash result unique, even if two users have the same password.

 ### Pepper